UlughBeg86/Data-science/README.md

 # Data-science
 LG, PR, Classification
-It is not completed.
-So do n't cp paste.
+It is not completed!!!
+Not cleaning!!!!
+It needs to further update!!!!!!!!!
-It is leck of explination which I should work on it.